georchni/Computational_Physics_Classical_and_Quantum_Simulations/README.md

 5. If the action is not decreased, keep the new configuration with probability exp(􀀀(Snew 􀀀 Sold)), otherwise restore the old configuration.

-(d) Now we calculate a sample of Ncf configurations.
+(d) Calculate a sample of N_cf configurations.
 There are two equivalent ways to do this:

-- Perform steps (a) - (c) and take the last configuration for your sample, repeat this Ncf times.
+- Perform steps (a) - (c) and take the last configuration for your sample, repeat this N_cf times.

-- Perform steps (a) - (c) only once and take Ncf configurations after the thermalization.
+- Perform steps (a) - (c) only once and take N_cf configurations after the thermalization.

  The second method is obviously much faster.
 However, care has to be taken in order to obtain uncorrelated configurations.
-This can be done by performing Ncor update steps in between each obtained configuration.
+This can be done by performing N_cor update steps in between each obtained configuration.

 (e) We are interested in the transition matrix element, which translates to the calculation of the Green’s